tabarra/txAdmin/docs/dev_notes.md

 - [ ] Anonymous admin actions (issue #893)
     - settings with select box for which options to choose (bans, warns, dms, kicks, restarts, announcements, everything)
 - [ ] Change the kick all to require the `control.server` permission (issue #379)
+- [ ] create new "Remove Player Data" permission which would allow to delete bans/warns, players and player identifiers

-- [ ] maybe use [this lib](https://www.npmjs.com/package/ntp-time-sync) to check for clock skew so i can remove the complexity of dealing with possible desync between core and ui on player modal, scheduler, etc;
+- [ ] maybe use [this lib](https://www.npmjs.com/package/ntp-time-sync) to check for clock skew so I can remove the complexity of dealing with possible desync between core and ui on player modal, scheduler, etc;

 - [ ] write some automated tests for the auth logic and middlewares
 - [ ] instead of showing cfg errors when trying to start server, just show "there are errors in your cfg file" and link the user to the cfg editor page